gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallDatabaseHowTo.md

 {{< /command-line >}}
 and process as before (for when running mysql_secure_installation).
 At this point, both database instances should be secure.

-## Create the Databases and Enable access by the Stroom processing users
+## Create the Databases and Enable Access by the Stroom Processing Users

 We now create the `stroom` database within the first instance, `mysqld0` and the `statistics` database within the second instance `mysqld1`.
 It does not matter which database variant used as all commands are the same for both.